aestelle/Estelle_biophysical_plots/README.md

 - Python 3.4+
 - Jupyter Notebook or Lab
 - Matplotlib and Pyplot
-- Scipy, particularly scipy.optimize for fitting curves to mathematical models
+- Scipy, particularly scipy.optimize for fitting data to mathematical models

 I will attempt to add resources for installing these and setting up python environments as I add to this repository